⚖️ Constitutional Framework — Key Articles

 17Sumitra Mahajan16th6 Jun 2014 – 16 Jun 2019BJPSecond woman Speaker; eight-time MP from Indore; longest-serving woman MP at the time of election

-18Om Birla17th–18th19 Jun 2019 – present (re-elected 26 Jun 2024)BJPFirst person to serve as Speaker for two consecutive terms in BJP era; re-election was the fourth contested Speaker election in Indian history; no-confidence motion against him rejected by voice vote (2025)
+18Om Birla17th–18th19 Jun 2019 – present (re-elected 26 Jun 2024)BJPFirst Speaker to serve two consecutive terms since Balram Jakhar (1980–89); re-election was the fourth contested Speaker election in Indian history; no-confidence motion against him rejected by voice vote (Mar 2026)

 🏆 Key Firsts & Records